Big Green Plan - Planet

 Our goal is that by 2022 we’ll be sending zero food waste to landfill by reducing our food surplus and donating 100% of what is left that can’t be sold.

-- We’re already supporting the amazing work of The Felix Project, which distributes good quality food that can no longer be sold to charities serving the most vulnerable in our society.
+- We’re already supporting the amazing work of The Felix Project, which helps families in need get access to nearly 6.5 million meals every year, by collecting and redistributing surplus high quality food, which would otherwise have gone to landfill.
 We send all our pouches that cannot be sold to the charity and the Little Freddie team volunteer with them quarterly to sort donated food or collect and deliver it to charities.

 Working with our suppliers we will have measured their water use by 2025 so we can work to reduce this where we can.